Kissing Bug Facts & Information

 What Orkin Does

 Insecticide applications on the outside property can help keep kissing bugs from entering the home.
 Your local pest control professional can select the appropriate insecticides according to the situation.
-Your technician may also remove any animal nesting sites that may attract these bugs.
+Your Pro may also remove any animal nesting sites that may attract these bugs.

 Orkin can provide the right solution to keep kissing bugs in their place, out of your home, or business.